andresarmento/modbus-esp8266/README.md

 This library allows your ESP8266 to communicate via Modbus protocol.
 The Modbus is a master-slave protocol used in industrial automation and can be used in other areas, such as home automation.

 The Modbus generally uses serial RS-232 or RS-485 as physical layer (then called Modbus Serial) and TCP/IP via Ethernet or WiFi (Modbus IP).

-In the current version the library allows the Arduino operate as a slave, supporting Modbus over IP.
+In the current version the library allows the ESP8266 operate as a slave, supporting Modbus IP via wireless network.
 For more information about Modbus see:

 http://pt.wikipedia.org/wiki/Modbus http://www.modbus.org/docs/Modbus_Application_Protocol_V1_1b.pdf
 http://www.modbus.org/docs/Modbus_Messaging_Implementation_Guide_V1_0b.pdf